IUI vs IVF: Which Fertility Treatment Is Right for You? A Hyderabad Specialist’s Honest 2026 Guide

 • IUI risks: Mild cramping, very rare uterine infection, and a small chance of multiple pregnancy (twins or triplets) if injectable stimulation is used.

-• IVF risks: Bloating from ovarian stimulation, very rare ovarian hyperstimulation syndrome (OHSS), and a small chance of multiple pregnancy — though we strongly favor single-embryo transfer to avoid this.
+• IVF risks: Bloating from ovarian stimulation, very rare ovarian hyperstimulation syndrome (OHSS), and a small chance of multiple pregnancy — though we strongly favour single-embryo transfer to avoid this.

 Modern IVF protocols, careful monitoring, and elective single-embryo transfer have made both treatments significantly safer than they were even a decade ago.